MN-01

 Plain Language

-Operators must implement reasonable measures to prevent conversational AI services from generating outputs that would lead a reasonable person to believe they are interacting with a human when the account holder is a minor.
-The statute enumerates four specific categories that must be prevented: claims of sentience or humanity, statements simulating emotional dependence, romantic or sexual innuendos, and adult-minor romantic role-playing.
-The 'including' language indicates these are non-exhaustive examples — operators may need to address other statements that create the same reasonable-person impression.
-The standard is 'reasonable measures,' not absolute prevention.
+Operators must implement reasonable measures to prevent the conversational AI service from generating statements that would lead a reasonable person to believe they are interacting with a human when interacting with minor account holders.
+The enumerated prohibited statements include claims of sentience, statements simulating emotional dependence, romantic or sexual innuendo, and adult-minor romantic role-playing.
+This is a reasonable-measures standard, not an absolute prohibition — operators must take reasonable steps but are not strictly liable if a prohibited statement nonetheless occurs.

 B. For minor account holders, an operator shall institute reasonable measures to prevent the conversational AI service from generating statements that would lead a reasonable person to believe that he or she is interacting with a natural person, including: 1.
 Explicit claims that the conversational AI service is sentient or human; 2.
 Statements that simulate emotional dependence; 3.
 Statements that simulate romantic or sexual innuendos; or 4.
 Role-playing of adult-minor romantic relationships.